parvezs27/Tableau_Sales_Dashboards/README.md

 - Charts should be interactive, allowing end users to filter data using the charts themselves.
 - The dashboard should allow end users to filter by category, subcategory and location (region, state and city).

-Parameters will be utilised to allow end users to view historical data for previous years.
-Filters will be used to allow end users to filter using charts and to filter by category, subcategory and location.
-Finally, navigation buttons will be included allowing navigation between dashboards.
+Parameters will be employed to enable end users to access historical data from previous years.
+For interactivity, dimension, date, and action filters will be implemented, allowing end users to filter data through charts, as well as by category, subcategory, and location.
+Additionally, navigation buttons will be incorporated to facilitate easy navigation between dashboards.

-Now that we have a plan for addressing the requirements, we'll go ahead and create a mockup dashboard.
+Now that we have a plan for addressing the requirements, we will go ahead and create a mockup dashboard.

 ## Mockup